 Add a Mask

-Set up a mask to tell your Canary Flex device to ignore areas that cause unwanted video or alerts.
+When on our Premium Service you are also able to set up a masks to tell your Canary Flex device to ignore areas that cause unwanted video or alerts.